-This product includes public key cryptography services that allow you to protect confidential data transmissions over public communications channels such as the Internet.
+Novell provides public key cryptography services that are natively integrated into Novell Directory Services (NDS) services and that allow you to mint, issue and manage both user and server certificates.
+These services allow you to protect confidential data transmissions over public communications channels such as the Internet.

-Note If you are unfamiliar with public key cryptography concepts, see "Public Key Cryptography Basics" on page 11.
+NOTE: If you are unfamiliar with public key cryptography concepts, see "Public Key Cryptography Basics" on page 17.